- Longer EC2, EBS, and Storage Gateway Resource IDs

-Yes, you cannot purchase your own Reserved Instances, including any of your linked accounts (via Consolidated Billing).
+Yes, you cannot purchase your own listed Reserved Instances, including those in any of your linked accounts (via Consolidated Billing).

 Yes, if you are a Premium Support customer, you will be charged for Premium Support when you purchase a Reserved Instance through the Reserved Instance Marketplace.

 Spot instances are a new way to purchase and consume Amazon EC2 Instances.
 They allow customers to bid on unused EC2 capacity and run those instances for as long as their bid exceeds the current Spot Price.
 The Spot Price changes periodically based on supply and demand, and customers whose bids meet or exceed it gain access to the available Spot instances.
 Spot instances are complementary to On-Demand instances and Reserved Instances, providing another option for obtaining compute capacity.